ravis1902/US-HOME-PRICE/README.md

      It's important to note that the relationship between the CPI and house prices is not always straightforward, and local market conditions, demographic trends, and other factors can play a significant role.

-  3. I approach other algorithm that is Decision tree Regression and with hat my accuracy comes out to be 90%.
+  2. I approach other algorithm that is Decision tree Regression and with hat my accuracy comes out to be 90%.

+     My conclusion is that Decision tree much better approach as compared to Linear Regression

      As per my view there should be some other factors included like:
      * Marriage Rate - (People tend to buy homes after they get married.
 So, it might have some effect.
 No data could be found)